Daynlight/Network/Readme.md

 # Network
 ## About
-It is simple internet function to work with sending data via network.
-It is written in C. Library is made for dynamic working it not waiting for read and send input between server and client.
+It is simple internet interface for easier working with networking in c/c++.
+Library is written in c.
+Useful and lightweight.
+Core idea was assignment at university with networking.
+All functions works on **no-blocking mode** Added simple chat.